B7-WealthCode SavingsAccount

 - It's designed to make the bank wealthy.

-- And once he understood how the system actually worked, he realized millions of people are quietly losing money every single year without even noticing.
+- And once he understood how the system actually worked, he realised millions of people are quietly losing money every single year without even noticing.

 - Not because they're spending irresponsibly.